 -

-Manage expectations: plan for three possible outcomes–positive reply, polite decline, no reply–and decide in advance how you will handle each to avoid groggy decision-making later.
+Manage expectations: plan for three possible outcomes – positive reply, polite decline, no reply – and decide in advance how you will handle each to avoid groggy decision-making later.
 Those boundaries help reduce embarrassment and preserve momentum for future nights together.

 Crafting a concise thank-you message after a first date

-Wait 48–72 hours before a single gentle follow-up; if they bails or aren’t showing up and you get no answer, send one final line and then move on – getting ghosted is normal and helps both people manage expectations.
-Realize no reply may mean they were told something else or got busy; maybe it’s resolvable, maybe not.
+Wait 48–72 hours before a single gentle follow-up; if they bail or aren’t showing up and you get no answer, send one final line and then move on – getting ghosted is normal and helps both people manage expectations.
+Realise no reply may mean they were told something else or got busy; maybe it’s resolvable, maybe not.
 Don’t break your own rules chasing someone who won’t reply – a light “zutalors” joke can defuse tension, but avoid piling on messages that might do harm.

 Ideal timing: when to send your thank-you text

-App-dater reality: if you matched and messaged before meeting, same-day follow-up usually pays off; manage tone so you dont throw too many compliments or anything that sounds needy.
-Speed doesnt mean desperation.
+App-dater reality: if you matched and messaged before meeting, same-day follow-up usually pays off; manage tone so you don't throw too many compliments or anything that sounds needy.
+Speed doesn't mean desperation.
 A kind, specific line about what made you laugh or how you feel will show care without overdoing it.
 Yeah, a quick state of availability – free next week? – helps avoid misreading when someone is thinking about plans.
-Obrien example: mention his clients anecdote if it landed, keep wording short and good, and dont sound like youve started playing games.
+Obrien example: mention his clients anecdote if it landed, keep wording short and good, and don't sound like you've started playing games.

 Templates for different vibes: warm, witty, and straightforward